Walnut treesWalnuts are perhaps the healthiest of all nuts, and in the right conditions can be grown successfully in the UK.

 Walnuts are essentially large spreading trees, and over the course of several decades will slowly grow to a height of between 6m-12m (20ft - 40ft) depending on the variety.
 The ultimate size is quite variable, dependent on the local soil quality and climate.

 Some Walnut varieties are self-fertile, with both male catkins and female flowers occurring on the same tree.
 In this respect Walnuts are similar to Hazelnuts rather than Almonds (which are more closely related to plums).
 The potential for self-fertility arises when the timing of both the flowers and catkins co-incides.
-Self-sterile Walnut varieties are those where the flowers and catkins do not overlap.
+Self-sterile Walnut varieties are those where the timing of the flowers and catkins does not overlap.
 Again, as with Hazelnuts, it is often a good idea to plant two Walnuts of different but compatible varieties if you have the space.
-Walnuts have an advantage over other nuts in that the pollination process occurs in late spring so is less affected by the poor early spring weather which often occurs in the UK.
+Walnuts have an advantage over other nuts in that the pollination process occurs very late in the spring so is less affected by the poor early spring weather which often occurs in the UK.

 Walnuts are relatively untroubled by diseases, but pruning is best avoided.